-Child Custody and Visitation Lawyers and Attorneys in Baton Rouge, Louisiana
+Child Custody and Visitation Lawyers in Baton Rouge, Louisiana

 If you have a child with someone to whom you have never been, or are no longer, married, one of the most important decisions you will have to make involves child custody.
 You will need to make decisions regarding both legal and physical custody, with legal custody referring to both parents’ legal right to make decisions on behalf of the children, and with physical custody referring to where the child will live.
 While most child custody resolutions involve both parents sharing legal custody, usually one parent will get physical custody of the children with the other parent getting limited periods of physical custody.
 The care and upbringing of children following divorce is often an ongoing source of conflict for children and parents, as divorced parents often have an array of issues they must resolve and come to terms with before starting the next chapter of their lives.
 Some of the many questions that come up in these situations are: Who gets the primary custody?
 How many days of physical custody/visitation are allowed?
 Will this fit into the child’s school schedule?
 How does that fit into the parents’ work schedules?
 With home does the child prefer to live?